dbaelz/JetpackComposePuzzler/README.md

 # About
-This repository contains some JetpackCompose puzzler.
+This repository contains some [Jetpack Compose](https://developer.android.com/jetpack/compose) puzzlers.
-I'll post these puzzlers on my [Twitter](https://twitter.com/dbaelz) account along with a poll and do an explanation/resolution after the voting phase.
+I post these puzzlers on my [Twitter](https://twitter.com/dbaelz) account and let the people vote the different answers.

-## Contribution
-Feel free to use them and contribute new puzzlers via pull requests.
+The linked tweets also contain solutions/explanations for the puzzlers.

 ## Puzzlers
 - [Modifier Border](app/src/main/java/de/dbaelz/demo/compose/puzzler/ui/puzzler/ModifierBorderPuzzlerScreen.kt)